 - Those who know him describe him as “modest, charming and astute”, according to Jeffrey Kingston, director of Asian Studies at Temple University.

-- Naruhito wrote his dissertation on 18th-century methods of transport on the River Thames.
+- Naruhito wrote a long, university essay on 18th-century methods of transport on the River Thames.
 His fascination with transport stemmed from discovering an ancient road in the palace gardens as a child.

 - The first emperor to abdicate for 200 years.